 Remember to Take the Right Next Steps

-Once the PPP loan is funded, an eight-week clock begins for purposes of tracking eligible expenditures that may give rise to partial or complete forgiveness of the Paycheck Protection Program loan.
+Once the PPP loan is funded, a 24 week clock begins for purposes of tracking eligible expenditures that may give rise to partial or complete forgiveness of the Paycheck Protection Program loan.
 These expenditures include:

-Note this eight-week clock begins at date of funding, so borrowers must immediately be prepared to plan for and track the eligible expenditures listed above.
+Note the covered period begins at date of funding, so borrowers must immediately be prepared to plan for and track the eligible expenditures listed above.
 Records required to track and prove expenses could include payroll forms, tax forms, invoices, receipts, as well as banking records.